jean-airoldie/libzmq-rs/README.md

 > libzmq-rs

-A subset of ØMQ with a high*ish* level API based on `libzmq` rust bindings.
+A strict subset of ØMQ with a high level API.

 # Installation
 This crate builds and generates bindings from source.
 This means that you